We're building a new, state-of-the-art electronic fare system that will make it faster, easier and more convenient to ride the bus or train.

 There will not be any regular charges to riders to use the electronic system other than paying the fare.
 However, we may charge a small fee for the cards to cover part of the cost of issuing the cards.

-How will the system work for employers that purchase TriMet fares?
+How will the system work for employers and colleges that purchase TriMet fares?

-Employers will be able to provide their employees with a reusable fare card that is durable and should last up to five years, instead of paper tickets and passes or stickers.
-Fare value will be loaded electronically to employee cards using a convenient web site.
-The new system will be available to employers and employees that participate, and will include pre-tax savings benefits as well as convenient account management tools.
+Employers and colleges will be able to provide their employees and students with a reusable fare card that is durable and should last up to five years, instead of paper tickets and passes or stickers.
+Fare value will be loaded electronically to cards using a convenient web site.
+The new system will be available to employers and employees that participate, and will include convenient account management tools.

 Will the public be involved in the design of the system?
 Can I sign up to test it?